samuelwaller88/NFL-Coaching-Hiring-Practices/Ethics-Project-Stats.md

 2005 followed by a maximum of 10 head coaching vacancies in 2006.
 Other than those two years, most years the amount of head coaching vacancies hovers close to the median because of the normal distribution.
-In order to determine why the amount of minority heads coaches have dropped, I had to find the rate minority head coaches were being hired by NFL teams.
+In order to determine why the amount of minority head coaches has dropped, I had to find the rate minority head coaches were being hired by NFL teams.
 Since 1990, about 14% of the NFL head coaching hirings were minority candidates.
 This distribution was slightly skewed right but there was a high standard deviation of 0.117.
-This suggests that while only one minority candidate is hired every year given the average of 7 head coaching vacancies, there are instances where zero minority head coaches are hired (1991, 1994, 1995, 1997, 1998, 2000, 2010, 2013) and instances where two minorities were hired (1992, 2004, 2006, 2009, 2013, 2017) or even three minority heads coaches are hired (2011).
-This proves a problem when multiple minority head coaches are fired.
-If half the time teams are hiring one minority head coaches per year then if several are fired, then there isn’t a big enough applicant pool to replace them.
-For example, the dip in minority head coaches in 2019 was caused by five minority head coaches (Steve Wilks, Marvin Lewis, Hue Jackson, Vance Joseph, and Todd Bowles) being fired during and after the 2018 season and threre was one minority candidate (Brian Flores) hired.
+This suggests that while only one minority candidate is hired every year given the average of 7 head coaching vacancies, there are instances where zero minority head coaches are hired (1991, 1994, 1995, 1997, 1998, 2000, 2010, 2013) and instances where two minorities head coaches were hired (1992, 2004, 2006, 2009, 2013, 2017) or even three minority heads coaches are hired (2011).
+This creates a problem when multiple minority head coaches are fired in a given year.
+If half the time teams are hiring one minority head coach per year, but if several are fired in the same year, then there aren’t enough candidates hired to replace them.
+For example, the dip in minority head coaches in 2019 was caused by five minority head coaches (Steve Wilks, Marvin Lewis, Hue Jackson, Vance Joseph, and Todd Bowles) being fired during and after the 2018 season, and there was one minority candidate (Brian Flores) hired.

 ## Overall Player Data